The Final Fantasy III manga

 Doug

 Doug is the second of the three youths of Ur.
-He's a little guy who usually (but not always) keeps an optimistic air.
+He's a little guy who usually (but not always) keeps an optimistic air, and ends up being comic relief most of the time.
 Unlike the other heroes, he doesn't use magic; Instead prefering knives and a sort of bendable flail.

 Doug's design is vaguely remeniscent of the ranger job, albeit with a headband rather than a hat.
 Much like Muuchi, his outfit changes as the story goes on.
 His color scheme also varies the most heavily of the group: He's usually blond with a yellow and green clothes scheme, but one cover protrays him as silver-haired with a silver and yellow color scheme.